PierreSenellart/provsql/doc/provsql.md

 ## Prerequisites

-1. A running install of PostgreSQL.
-The extension has currently been tested with version 9.5.3 of PostgreSQL, though it should work with slightly older versions (if it does not, a bug report is appreciated).
+1. An install of PostgreSQL >= 9.4.
+The extension has currently been tested with versions 9.4 and 9.5 of PostgreSQL (if the extension does not work on a specific version, a bug report is appreciated).

-2. A compilation environment for PostgreSQL, including the `make` tool, a C compiler (both can be obtained on Debian-based Linux distributions from the virtual `build-essential` package), and the headers for your PostgreSQL version (as can be obtained for instance from the `postgresql-server-dev-9.5`  package).
+2. A compilation environment for PostgreSQL, including the `make` tool, a C compiler (both can be obtained on Debian-based Linux distributions from the virtual `build-essential` package), and the headers for your PostgreSQL version (as can be obtained for instance from the `postgresql-server-dev-9.x`  package).

 3. Finally, the `uuid-ossp` extension for PostgreSQL.
-On Debian-based systems, it is found in the `postgresql-contrib-9.5` package.
+On Debian-based systems, it is found in the `postgresql-contrib-9.x` package.

 ## Installation